klaxit/micro_bench/README.md

 method_2(foo)
 ```

+## Project maturity

-**WARNING : This is still beta code and may not be suitable for production usage.
-While still in beta, API may be subject to breaking changes on MINOR versions (but not on PATCH versions).**
+This has been running in production at [Klaxit](https://www.klaxit.com) for some months now, but it is still a young library.
+API may be subject to breaking changes on MINOR versions (but not on PATCH versions).

 ## Install